Evolution of a Legacy System for business and regulatory adjustments: challenges and opportunities

 At Technology Reply Financial Services we have acquired important know-how in various projects relating to the maintenance and transformation of legacy systems, with a particular focus on the financial sector.

-"Legacy Systems" use technologies that are outdated by today's standards, yet continue to play important roles especially in the financial sector.
 It is essential for financial institutions to adapt and innovate their legacy systems to keep up with the increasingly competitive market and increasingly stringent regulations.
 Technology Reply Financial Services has developed important know-how in relation to the management, maintenance and transformation of legacy systems, with a particular focus on the financial sector.

 Challenges

-The first obstacles encountered on a legacy system are the following
+The first obstacles encountered on a legacy system are the following:

 The challenges of a Legacy System open up numerous opportunities for the organization that decides to evolve its system